7 Cheap Horse Trailer Upgrades and Useful Accessory Ideas

 If you choose one of our SafeTack slant load trailers, then you’ll already have a handy tack storage area in the rear corner of the trailer.
 Additional storage can be found in the front dressing room of your trailer.

 Why not kick things up another notch with a carpeted storage box and wall grid organizer?
-(See Photo Above) The carpeted storage bench will span the nose of your trailer and act as both a storage trunk and as an extra bench to use when it’s time to pull on your boots.
-If you have a gooseneck trailer, this bench will also double as a step so you can easily hop into the gooseneck when you’re ready for a nap.
+The carpeted storage bench will span the nose of your trailer and act as both a storage trunk and as an extra bench to use when it’s time to pull on your boots.
+If you have a gooseneck horse trailer, this bench will also double as a step so you can easily hop into the gooseneck when you’re ready for a nap.

 After two or three days at a horse event without a shower, you’ll start contemplating bathing in the nearest muddy pond.
-Although a cowboy shower is pretty basic, it is way better than waiting for a heavy rainstorm and will get you much cleaner than your standard stagnant body of water or horse trough.
+Although a cowboy shower is pretty basic, it is significantly better than waiting for a heavy rainstorm and will get you much cleaner than your standard stagnant body of water or horse trough.

-The shower consists of a wall mounted hose in the front stall of your horse area.
-While standing in the privacy of your trailer, you can use the hand held shower head to wash off the dirt and grime of the day.
+The shower consists of a wall-mounted hose in the front stall of your horse area.
+While standing in the privacy of your trailer, you can use the handheld shower head to wash off the dirt and grime of the day.